Celebrate all day with these healthy breakfast, lunch, snack and dinner recipes for kids!

 Same idea–open pita breads and use cookie cutters to make the shapes before baking.
 Then dip into hummus or a healthy dip!

-If you’re having wintry weather this Valentine’s Day, you’ll find a delicious chicken soup recipe along with a great photo tutorial on how to cut heart carrots.
+If you’re having wintry weather this Valentine’s Day, you’ll find a delicious chicken soup recipe here.
+Just carve up the carrots to serve it “with love.”

 What is your favorite Healthy Valentine Food for Kids?